 'Tis the season for fun-filled activities and creating meaningful moments.
-This year there may not be any travel to grandma and grandpa's house or traditional visits to see Santa, but there are lots of ways to make the season memorable and educational.
+Even amid a pandemic and potentially-altered holiday plans, there are lots of ways to make the season memorable and educational.

-Experiential learning is one of the foundational principles of a Montessori education and it can be done at home.
+Experiential learning is one of the foundational principles of Montessori education and it can be done at home.
 Maria Montessori observed that children need to learn through experiences and manipulating objects, rather than through sitting and listening to a teacher.
-We reached out to Zahra Kassam, CEO and founder of Monti Kids, for a short list of Montessori inspired ideas for the holidays.
+We reached out to Zahra Kassam, CEO and founder of Monti Kids for a list of Montessori-inspired ideas for the holidays.

 The cool thing about entertaining toddlers is that they find fun in common household items.
 This holiday, use bows to keep them busy safely.
 "Adding sticky contact paper to a wall with Painter's tape, along with a basket of bows can provide endless fun for a new walker as they express their creativity in placing the bows in endless variations of patterns," says Kassam.
 "As your little one squats to pick up a bow, stands to push it to the wall and squats again, they will be working on their balance."